What is affiliation establishment?

-For the process of nationality to be viable, it is not enough to be the son or grandson of a Portuguese, it is necessary that the affiliation is established under the Portuguese law.
+For the process of nationality to be viable, it is not enough to be the son or grandson of a Portuguese, the affiliation must be established under Portuguese law.

-That is, even if the individual has the affiliation established in the country where he/she was born and/or was registered, the affiliation may not be established under the Portuguese law.
+That is, even if the individual has an affiliation established in the country where he/she was born and/or was registered, the affiliation may not be established under Portuguese law.

-If it is not established under the Portuguese law, the attribution process is not viable.
+If it is not established under Portuguese law, the attribution process is not viable.

 What does it mean to establish affiliation during minority?

-Article 14th of the Nationality Law provides that the establishment of affiliation, for the purposes of nationality, must be done during the minority.
+Article 14 of the Nationality Law provides that the establishment of affiliation, for nationality, must be done during the minority.